Broad Chalke Services

 Household waste collection days will change from 28th February 2022.

-Wiltshire South Mobile Library Library 01225 713706 Scheduled for every 4 weeks on Thursdays: Wiltshire South Mobile Library visiting schedules.
-April 11th, May 9th, June 6th, July 4th, etc. Warning: USE IT OR LOSE IT.
+Wiltshire South Mobile Library Library 01225 713706 Scheduled for every 4 or 5 weeks on third Thursdays: 21st November 2024; Wiltshire South Mobile Library visiting schedules.
+Warning: USE IT OR LOSE IT.

 Fish & Chip Van Fish & Chips Thursdays 5.00pm to 6.00pm at the Sports Centre